 On our escape to Koh Yao Yai we stay at a number of resorts and without a doubt Santhiya Koh Yao Yai is the best of them, by a long way.
 While paying above our usual budget we are happy to go the extra and yes we are rewarded.
 Santhiya exceeds all expectations, the pool villas undoubtedly beautiful and the views hard to beat.
 While we rarely spend much time in shared resort areas, on this occasion having arrived early, we are forced to the front veranda to sip cocktails over views of Santhiya’s private beach.
 Traditional Thai music plays with such classics as ‘Khang Khao Kin Kuay’ or, as in English, ‘Bat Eats Banana’.
-So the resort is set in traditional Thai teak buildings centred round a spacious courtyard.
+So the resort is set in traditional Thai teak buildings centred around a spacious courtyard.
 Buildings are lavished in decorative carvings with tall ceilings and cooling rooms.
 On arriving, the left is the gym, reception is by the entrance, dining on the right and the restaurant up front.
 It is rare to see similar buildings as Santhiya in the South and if to niggle and nitpick the design is more traditional to central Thailand and many features maybe best suited to temples or royal palaces.
 But this by no means take from the experience as Santhiya showcases a perfect mix of all Thai architecture and design.

 Ocean View Pool Villa